whoiscc/riog-project/Document/CodingConvention.markdown

 **First-class literate programming support.** The CoffeeScript compiler has built-in support for [literate programming][lit-program], which makes it unparalleled in programming-for-presenting case.

+**The language feature of CoffeeScript.** CoffeeScript provides a bunch of language features that are surprisingly fit the needs of reference implementation.
+For example, each compile unit is by default wrapped to prevent polluting global namespace, so reference implementation can freely define fine-grained functions and don't need to worry at all, while it does not export anything globally (instead it calls `application.RegisterGame` method, which is visible from inside), so no inconvenience happens.
+The reference implementation also heavily uses dict, e.g. session data management and the *junkrat* revision of context interface, and the brace-free syntax of CoffeeScript eliminates much syntax noise in this case.
+Personally I even doubt that whether CoffeeScript or JavaScript seems more clear to a reader who have not touched both of them.
+Although CoffeeScript will never be "modern" again, it is also more consistent and has less historical issues, which may make it a better choice between the two.

 [coffee]: https://coffeescript.org/

 [lit-program]: https://en.wikipedia.org/wiki/Literate_programming